Abby Travis: Career

-Abby Travis began her performance career in 1986 as the bassist in Los Angeles band The Lovedolls, who were inspired by the cult films Desperate Teenage Lovedolls and Lovedolls Superstar directed by Dave Markey.
+Travis began her performance career in 1986 as the bassist in Los Angeles band The Lovedolls, who were inspired by the cult films Desperate Teenage Lovedolls and Lovedolls Superstar directed by Dave Markey.
 They released the album Love One Another in 1989.
-In 1989 Travis joined power pop trio The Rails.
+In 1989, Travis joined power pop trio The Rails.

 Travis has been a touring and studio bass player since the early 1990s, often providing backup vocals as well.
 One of her first gigs was appearing with Spinal Tap on the Break Like the Wind Tour in 1992, as Promethia Pendragon dancing with elves during "Stonehenge" at the Universal Amphitheater and playing lead bass on "Big Bottom" in Phoenix, AZ.
 In 1993, she toured France with Vanessa Paradis on her Natural High tour.
 The year 1995 was particularly noteworthy as she performed with both Beck and Elastica playing back-to-back sets on the Lollapalooza tour both acts were on.
 She continued playing with Elastica through 1996.

 In 1997, Travis played and sang on industrial group KMFDM's album Symbols.
 She is listed as backup singer on "Megalomaniac", "Stray Bullet", "Mercy", and "Anarchy".
 She played bass on "Spit Sperm" and "Unfit", and is co-credited with lyrics and co-lead vocals on "Waste" and "Down and Out".
 The album peaked at #189 on the Billboard 200.
 Her next major tours as a bass player were with Butthole Surfers singer's band Gibby Haynes and His Problem and Exene Cervenka (X) project Original Sinners in 2004.
 During this time she released albums in her solo career, as well as working in the studio, playing bass on Go-Go's bassist Kathy Valentine's solo album, Light Years.

 She toured as bass player for Tito & Tarantula in 2005 and Eagles of Death Metal in 2010.
 She toured with Masters of Reality in both 2010 and 2011.
 Recent highlights include performing at the 2017 Los Angeles Women's March with U2's The Edge, Juliette Lewis, and Rage Against the Machine's Brad Wilke.
-In 2017, Abby Travis was part of the band backing rock icon Cher, playing a residency at the Monte Carlo Resort and Casino in Las Vegas.
+In 2017, Travis was part of the band backing Cher, playing a residency at the Monte Carlo Resort and Casino in Las Vegas.